MatthewTe/exploratory-webchange-detection/README.md

 ### TODO:

+- I added error catching for `streamHtmlPageToBucket` and `streamScreenshotPngToBucket` functions to only execute the postgres insert query for the snapshot table if both async functions execute correctly.
+Look at if this pattern makes sense.
+I hate it, it looks so ugly.
+Clean up the error catching or shift it to using async instead of .then to make catching unexepcted errors easier without compromising error handeling.

 - Add SQL logic that will insert an archived record to the postgres database.
 The Archive `snapshot` postgres column

 - Add new SQL functions that deal with ingesting and querying down the rows from db;